talbotcpp/sequence/README.md

 has no capacity (is in a freed state).*
 (This is the same behavior as `std::vector`.)

-For `STATIC` storage mode, move assignment is linear in the old + new elements.
+For `LOCAL` storage mode, move assignment is linear in the old + new elements.

 For `FIXED` and `VARIABLE` storage modes, move assignment is linear in the old elements (the move of the new elements will be constant).